-To enter the doctoral program in computer science, you will be reviewed by the departmental graduate admissions committee.
+To apply for the doctoral program in computer science, you will be reviewed by the departmental graduate admissions committee.

 You will need to submit the following: